Keizaal/Keizaal/README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/Notes.png)

-### Mod Configuration

-All of the Mod Configuration Menus menus and .inis in Keizaal have been pre-configured to my recommended settings.
-The only thing you need to do when you start a new game is play.

 ### BethINI

 BethINI is a powerful tool that replaces the Vanilla Skyrim launcher's settings menu, you can utilize it to tweak the game's settings to your heart's desire.
 In order to use it, select it from the dropdown in the top right-hand corner of Mod Organizer, then start it the same way you'd launch Skyrim.